chandanhpcic/docs/README.md

 ## License

-OPNsense documentation is available under the 2-Clause BSD license:
+Reticen8 documentation is available under the 2-Clause BSD license:

 http://opensource.org/licenses/BSD-2-Clause

-Every contribution made to the project must be licensed under the same conditions in order to keep OPNsense truly free and accessible for everybody.
+Every contribution made to the project must be licensed under the same conditions in order to keep Reticen8 truly free and accessible for everybody.

 Some pictures are licensed under the Creative Commons Zero (CC0) license: